You are here

 We are currently working on agreements for MoUs with the following bodies.

 UK Border Agency (UKBA)

 The agreement will detail the co-operations, communication and co-ordination between CQC and UKBA.

 Working with the Health and Safety Executive

-We will share information, where appropriate, with the Health and Safety Executive to protect people who use services
+Where appropriate, we will share information with the Health and Safety Executive to protect people who use services.

 Working with NHS England